rcruz63/dc-git-changelog-generator/README.action.md

 ## `tag`

 **Optional** Tag to be used in the generated changelog.
-Default empty string `""` to calculate changelog of all repository.
+Default empty string `""` to generate changelog of all commits in the.

 ## Outputs